secretaryoflaborasafetida304/The-Delta-Framewrok/README.md

 ## ⚠️ Disclaimer

-The **Delta Executor** utility is provided strictly for educational purposes, software debugging, and executing user-generated code within isolated testing environments.
+The **The Delta Executor** utility is provided strictly for educational purposes, software debugging, and executing user-generated code within isolated testing environments.
 The developers assume no liability for misuse, third-party policy violations, or account restrictions resulting from the use of this software.
 Use responsibly and at your own discretion.